John Howell (mining engineer): Other mines and smelters

 After he left Broken Hill, Howell was a director of various mining companies, including gold mines in Western Australia and the Overflow Mine at Bobadah.
 He was also retained by British-owned company, Howell's Consolidated Goldmines, to select and buy Australian gold mines for the company, one of which was the Prince of Wales mine, at Reno—named after Reno, Nevada, where Howell once had a smelter—near Gundagai.

 He was the managing director of the Kalgurli Mine in Western Australia, and acted as consultant engineer to the North Kalgurli Mine.
 In these ventures, he was associated with David Lindsay (1856 – 1922).

 Howell was the first managing director of Smelting Company of Australia, which built, Dapto Smelting Works, a smelter at what is now Kanahooka, near Dapto, until May 1898.
 Howell had been member of the Camden Syndicate, promoters and controlling shareholders in the smelting venture.
 As the first managing director of Smelting Company of Australia, during the years that the Dapto Smelting Works were designed and constructed—and as a member of the Camden Syndicate—he had a major influence on the smelter's design and its business model.
 The smelter closed in March 1905, due in a significant part to the failure to construct the Illawarra Harbour port scheme—leaving the smelter entirely reliant upon rail transport—but also due to competition with other smelters for ore to treat and financial difficulties.

 From 1896, he was mining advisor to another venture, Camden Exploration Company, formed after a reconstruction of the Camden Syndicate.
 The relationship between Howell and that company apparently soured; in 1899, Howell sued the company for damages for his alleged wrongful arrest under a writ of capias.
 Camden Exploration appears to have been a financial vehicle for the promotion of gold mining companies, one such—ultimately unsuccessful—mining venture was Mount Kimo Gold Mining and its mine near Gundagai.

+In late 1899, Howell bought the site of the Clyde Smelting and Chlorination Works on a bank of Duck River at Clyde.
+It was reported that he planned to erect a large smelter there, but this apparently did not eventuate.